Justin-Credible/Ionic-TypeScript-Starter/docs/development-tips.md

 In each of these schemes, you may need to point at different API URLs, or use different Google Analytics accounts, for example.

-This starter project offers a gulp task and XML configuration to make it easy to switch between environments.
+This starter project offers a gulp task and configuration templates to make it easy to switch between environments.

 ## Configuration Task